 The wash cycle test

-We have no shortage of anecdotes about someone leaving their keys in a coat pocket that ends up in a washing machine.
-No security key in our list is advertised as waterproof, but we've been surprised at our personal security keys' ability to survive rainy weather and late night drink spills.
-As with the drop test, we attached our security keys to a keyring with house keys for optimal realism (and to make it easier to fish them out of a washing machine afterwards).
-We set a washing machine to cold water and a “medium” 30-minute cycle, subjecting the keys to full water immersion, centrifugal force and scent-free detergent.
-Will our tiny defenders survive the tumultuous maelstrom of deep water immersion and unrelenting spin cycles?
+We have no shortage of anecdotes about someone leaving their keys in the pocket of pants that end up in a washing machine.
+No security key in our list is advertised as waterproof, but we've been surprised at our personal security keys' ability to survive rainy weather and late-night drink spills.
+As with the drop test, we attached our security keys to a key ring with house keys for optimal realism (and to make it easier to fish them out of a washing machine afterward).
+We set a washing machine to cold water and a “medium” 30-minute cycle, subjecting the keys to both full water immersion and centrifugal force.
+Will our tiny defenders survive the tumultuous maelstrom of deep water dunking and unrelenting spin cycles?

-Following a commonly known procedure used to dry out accidentally moistened electronics, we placed each key in a container of rice to dry them out.
+Afterward, we placed each key in a container of rice, following a commonly known procedure used to dry out accidentally moistened electronics.
 Other desiccants, such as silica gel packets that come with new shoes, would be as effective or better, but we stuck with using rice to replicate a more realistic scenario.
-We placed all keys in a 16 oz container with at least a 1" margin of rice above and below each key, and left to dry for 60 hours.
+We placed all keys in a 16-ounce container with at least a 1-inch margin of rice above and below each key, and left them to dry for 60 hours.

-At the 60 hour mark, we checked each key for dryness, and tested each with a routine log-in.
+At the 60-hour mark, we checked each key for dryness and tested each with a routine log-in.
 Although there was one very tiny six-legged insect that found a home in the rice jar, each key otherwise performed bug-free.
-When plugged in, each key blinked its lights as cheerfully as if it had been treated to a spa visit, but one where you get tossed into a cold wet centrifuge and entombed in a jar of grain.
+When plugged in, all but one key blinked as cheerfully as if they'd been treated to a spa visit, albeit one where you get tossed into a cold, wet centrifuge and entombed in a jar of grain.

 ✅ Nitrokey FIDO2